The Best Fitness Subscriptions Worth the Money: Peloton, ClassPass, Alo Moves

-If getting fit is on your to-do list for 2023, you’ve probably been deltoids-deep in research on all the best fitness apps out there right now.
-Since the start of the pandemic, virtual fitness classes – both on-demand and via livestream – have become extremely popular.
-With the expected spike in flu and COVID-19 cases, hitting the gym in-person might not sound so appealing.
+If getting fit is on your to-do list for 2024, you’ve probably been deltoids-deep in research on all the best fitness apps out there right now.
+Virtual fitness classes – both on-demand and via livestream – have become extremely popular in recent years.
+Hitting the busy and crowded gym in person might not sound so appealing these days.
 But thanks to the wide variety of fitness app subscriptions, you don’t need to sign up for a gym membership to jumpstart your fitness journey this year.

-If you're still comfortable attending some in-person workout classes, but don't want to commit to just one class or location, ClassPass gives you access to a wide range of wellness activities, from at-home, on-demand classes to in-person massages -- ideal after an extra-hard workout.
+If you're comfortable attending some in-person workout classes but don't want to commit to just one class or location, ClassPass gives you access to a wide range of wellness activities, from at-home, on-demand classes to in-person massages -- ideal after an extra-hard workout.

 However you’d prefer to break a sweat, there’s a fitness subscription that will help you get started.
-ET has compared six of the best fitness subscriptions for you, from Peloton to Alo Moves, so you won’t need to waste any energy trying to find the right one.
+ET has compared nine of the best fitness subscriptions from A to Z, including Alo Moves and Zwift, so you won’t need to waste any energy trying to find the right one.

 ClassPass

-The benefits to a ClassPass subscription include the flexibility and variety that comes with a credit system: change your fitness routine every month if you like.
-Going through a busy month?
+The benefits of a ClassPass subscription include the flexibility and variety that comes with a credit system.
+Change your fitness routine every month if you like.
+Have a busy month planned?
 You can roll up to 10 credits into the next month and make up for lost time later.
 And if you travel frequently but don't want to skip your workout, ClassPass offers services in cities across the country (and even some internationally) so you can take your credits on the road.

 The cost of a ClassPass membership can vary slightly based on your location, but costs for the lowest plan start at $19 monthly for eight credits and can go as high as $199 for 100 credits.
 In Los Angeles, the default monthly plan of 43 credits will run you $89 per month.
 Right now, you can try ClassPass free and receive 40 credits to use within one month.